openmhealth/shimmer/README.md

 1. Download the HealthVault Java Library version [R1.6.0](https://healthvaultjavalib.codeplex.com/releases/view/125355) archive.
 1. Extract the archive.
 1. Navigate to the extracted directory in a terminal.
-1. Run `mvn install`
+1. Run `mvn install -N && mvn install --pl sdk,hv-jaxb -DskipTests`

 This will make the HealthVault libraries available to both Maven and Gradle.

+#### Option 3.
+Building from source and running in Docker

+If you don't have Docker installed, download [Docker](https://docs.docker.com/installation/#installation/) and follow the installation instructions for your platform.

+Then,

+1. Download the latest [release](https://github.com/openmhealth/omh-shims/releases) of this Git repository or clone it.
+1. Navigate to the `docker/source` directory in a terminal.
+1. Run `docker build -t="openmhealth/omh-shim-server" .`
+  * This will require about 1.5GB of disk space.
+1. Run `docker run -d -p 8083:8083 -p 2022:22 openmhealth/omh-shim-server`
+1. The server should now be running on the Docker host on default port 8083.
+You can change the port number in the Docker `run` command.

+If you want to SSH into the container, run `ssh root@<your-docker-host> -p 2022`.
+The password is `docker`.

 ### Setting up your credentials

-You need to obtain authentication credentials, typically an OAuth client ID and client secret, for each shim you'd like to run.
+You need to obtain authentication credentials, typically an OAuth client ID and client secret, for any shim you'd like to run.
 These are obtained from the developer websites of the third-party APIs.

+Once credentials are obtained for a particular API, navigate to the settings tab of the shim server UI and fill them in.

-Once obtained, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and restart Jetty.
+(If you didn't build the UI, uncomment and replace the corresponding `clientId` and `clientSecret` placeholders in the `application.yaml` file with your new credentials and restart Jetty.
+If you installed using Docker, you can restart Jetty using `supervisorctl restart jetty`.

-If you installed using Docker, you can restart Jetty using `supervisord restart jetty`.
-If you installed manually, terminate your running Gradle or Maven process and restart it.
+If you installed manually, terminate your running Gradle or Maven process and restart it.)

-### Authorizing access to a third-party user account
+### Authorizing access to a third-party user account by hand

 The data produced by a third-party API belongs to some user account registered on the third-party system.
 To allow a shim read that data, you'll need to initiate an authorization process that lets the account holder grant the shim access to their data.